Skip to content

 1. Purchased goods and services: Emissions caused by the production of goods or services purchased by a company

-3. Activities: Emissions from the production of fuels and energy consumed by a company
+3. Fuel and energy-related activities: Emissions from the production of fuels and energy consumed by a company

 4. Transportation and distribution: Emissions caused by the transportation and distribution of products purchased by a company